World Vegetarian Day 2025: Benefits, History & Recipes

 Day 4 (Thursday)

-- Breakfast: Smoothie (banana + frozen berries + milk/plant milk + chia/flax)
+- Breakfast: Smoothie (banana + frozen berries + milk or plant milk + chia or flax)

 - Lunch: Leftover tomato pasta + side salad

-- Dinner: Sheet-pan roasted veggies + chickpeas (serve with quinoa or rice)
+- Dinner: Sheet-pan roasted vegetables + chickpeas with quinoa or rice

-- Snack: Trail mix (nuts + raisins/dried fruit)
+- Snack: Trail mix (nuts + raisins or dried fruit)

 Day 5 (Friday)